shinamicorp/shinami-typescript-sdk/README.md

 });
 ```

-To use the in-app wallet to execute a gasless transaction block, which seamlessly integrates with Shinami node service and gas station:
+To use the invisible wallet to execute a gasless transaction block, which seamlessly integrates with Shinami node service and gas station:

 ```ts
 import {